bridgetryan/Experimental-Automation/Flat Field Correction/README.md

 Important note: this macro assumes multi-channel images without z-stacks, and that the channel needing flat field correction is C2.
 This code will likely need to be edited to accommodate other experimental image contexts.

-The macro automates the following steps
+The macro automates the following steps:
 1. Open the first blinded ND2 experimental image file
 2. Open the TIF reference image
 3. Split the ND2 image channels and select channel C2